Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 - **Android**: Android uses browser supported fullScreen mode for camera preview.
 User can exit out of this fullscreen mode.
 We recommend hiding all elements on page while camera is shown.
 - **iOS**: iOS will fill up screen height with camera preview.
 We recommend hiding all elements on page while camera is shown.

+**Tap to Capture**

+- Tap to capture will be enabled for devices that can support the resolution constraints, but cannot support the image processing.
+- Upon launching the camera, we will check the speed of image processing.
+If the speed is above the threshold, tap to capture will be enabled.

 ----------
 ## Initialize and Start Web Worker